Espadaaah/Obsidian/002 - School/001 - Network/001.4 - Topologias de redes/Topologias de redes.md

 - Additional devices slow the network down.
 - If the main cable is damaged, the whole network fails or splits into two.
 - Packet loss is high.
-- This network topology is very slow as compared to other [topologies](https://.
+- This network topology is very slow as compared to other topologies.

 ---
 ## Árvore (TREE)